Developing critical thinkers

 To further illustrate his point, Gover points to recent Kettering graduate Greg Cumberford of Calgary, Alberta, Canada, who earned duel degrees in Electrical and Computer Engineering.
 Cumberford currently works at a research and design laboratory for Sun Microsystems in San Diego, Calif., but has designs to attend dental school.

-"My uncle is a dentist of 30 years," Cumberford said.
-"I like the fact that dentistry is a combination of science and art, both fields that I really enjoy.
+Cumberford said, "I like the fact that dentistry is a combination of science and art, both fields that I really enjoy.
 As a secondary facet of my career, I want to work in a dental research lab where I can collaborate with university and industry researchers experimenting with various ideas and inventions to help improve the dental field."
 Cumberford also said that when he becomes a dentist, he feels he will be able to spot various problems "where I can apply my engineering experiences and develop solutions to these problems.
 I believe there is a great deal of crossover knowledge between engineering and dentistry.
 Both professions require a tremendous amount of precision, the ability to understand and interpret scientific information and the ability to think critically.
 These are all skills professors at Kettering help instill in students."

 He also feels that his co-op experiences have been a big help in preparing him for a career in dentistry.
 "Working in a dental office is by no means a one person show.
 You need to be a team player, working well with patients, dental hygienists, various support staff, the ceramics lab, and other dentists and know how to work with different personalities.
 Through my co-op rotations at Sun Microsystems, a company of over 30,000 employees, I have worked for seven different managers and with a number of different co-workers.
 My Kettering co-op experiences have been great for me to learn the real-life soft skills that are applicable to working in both a Fortune 500 company and a dental office."